dlangille/thin_to_thick/README.md

 * The thin jail was created by [ezjail](http://erdgeist.org/arts/software/ezjail/)
 * The thick jail will be created using [iocage](https://github.com/iocage/iocage)
-* The thin jail is located at /usr/jails/snapshots
+* The thin jail is located at /usr/jails/myjail
-* The thick jail will be located at /iocage/jails/snapshots
+* The thick jail will be located at /iocage/jails/myjail

 ## 1 - stop the thin jail

 ```
-ezjail-admin stop snapshots
+ezjail-admin stop myjail
 ```

 ## 2 - create the thick jail

 ```
-iocage create --thickjail -r 11.2-RELEASE -n snapshots
+iocage create --thickjail -r 11.2-RELEASE -n myjail
 ```

 The newly created thick jail must be the same release version as the old thin jail.